GitHub

 Terminal gets the brief

-Success stays concise: build status, warnings, and when build-brief can reliably extract them, key outputs like artifact paths.
+Routine success stays concise: build status, warnings, build scan URLs, generated output paths, and when build-brief can reliably extract them, key outputs like artifact paths.
+Report-style commands such as tasks and dependencies keep their report body.
 Failure surfaces structured diagnostics: failed tasks, compiler errors, and the raw log path.
 The Gradle exit code is always preserved.

 Before & After